 Entry, Exit & Visa Requirements

 All U.S. citizens need a valid passport and valid Indian visa to enter and exit India for any purpose (also see Special Circumstances section below).
-Visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
-Visas are not available upon arrival for U.S. citizens.
+Most visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
+U.S. citizens seeking to enter India solely for tourist purposes, and who plan to stay no longer than 30 days, may apply for an electronic travel authorization at least four days prior to their arrival in lieu of applying for a tourist visa at an Indian embassy or consulate.
+Please visit the Indian government's website for electronic travel authorization for additional information regarding the eligibilities and requirements for this type of visa.
+Without the electronic travel authorization, which must be obtained at least four days prior to arrival, visas are not available upon arrival for U.S. citizens.
 If you do not have a valid passport and visa you may be immediately deported.
 The U.S. Embassy and Consulates General in India cannot assist you if you arrive without proper documentation.
 Please carry photocopies of the bio-data page of your U.S. passport and the pages containing the Indian visa and Indian immigration stamps.
 If your passport is lost or stolen, copies will help you apply for a replacement passport and an exit visa from the Indian government.
 Replacing a lost visa, which is required in order to exit the country, may take three to four business days.

 U.S. citizens wishing to visit India are responsible for requesting the correct type of visa from the Indian Embassy or Consulate.
 There are generally no provisions for changing your immigration category (e.g., from tourist to work visa) once you have entered the country.
 Indian visa regulations change frequently, often with little advance notice, and changes may be poorly advertised and inconsistently enforced.
 Travelers are urged to check the website of the Indian Embassy in Washington, D.C. before any travel to India to review the most current information.
 If you travel on a tourist visa, you are generally given six months of legal stay upon entering India; extensions are rarely granted.
 Indian visas may be obtained in the United States through Cox & Kings Global Services, the Government of India’s visa contractor.
 Diplomatic and Official visa applications, however, are accepted directly at the Indian Embassy and Consulates.
 Please review the information on the Cox & Kings website to determine your purpose for travel and the most appropriate visa category.
 All U.S. government employees, including military personnel, must obtain country clearance for travel to India.